 de Blasiis Chamber Music Series at The Hyde

 Admission: $25 for single admission at the door; $5 for students with ID.
-For information about any of the performances, or to purchase tickets and subscriptions, call 518-792-2383 or visit the de Blasiis website at www.deblasiis-chamber-music.org.
+For additional information or reservations call David Bullard, artistic director, at 518-792-2383 or visit www.deblasiis-chamber-music.org.

 Giovannina (Gio) and Virginia (Ginny) de Blasiis, two sisters from a musical family, founded the de Blasiis Chamber Music Series.
 Gio graduated from Yale; studied piano in New York City, London, and Paris; received a Master of Arts degree from the Eastman School; and taught at Emma Willard, Skidmore, and privately in Glens Falls.
 Her younger sister, Ginny, studied at the Curtis Institute, Juilliard, and Skidmore.
 She was concertmaster of the Vermont Symphony, played with the Schenectady and Glens Falls Symphonies, and taught in the Glens Falls school system.